angrinord/VikingComm-Android/README.md

 cd build
 cmake .. -DLINPHONESDK_PLATFORM=Android -DENABLE_NON_FREE_CODECS=ON
 ```
-Consult the linphone-sdk/README for details and install dependencies.

 3. Pull the modified submodules (linphone and mediastreamer2.)
 I'm not super confident in my git abilities, so I just use Intellij's git plugin.